88vch/CS_142B_CompilerProject/README.md

 ## Parser Tests
+### Current Status: [REFACTORING]
+- [RESUME]: passing in current file tst/temp.ty throws a "LET ERRROR"
+- [TODO];
+    - get a working warmup P2 vzn
+    - create a suite of tests to test P2 vzn
+    - turn P2 vzn into DOT
 ##### NOTE: this branch should NEVER be merged with main!
 This branch was created specifically for testing.

 ### TODO
+##### Assumptions Status=[IP, DONE, REMOVED];
+[ASSUMPTION] spaces exist in between all tokens
+- in the *.ty files
+[ASSUMPTION] all recursive functions in Lexer.hpp
+- assume all recursive functions handle whitespace cleanup [skip_whitespace()] before recursively calling another func [DONE] Lexer.hpp::tokenizer()::determine_type=LET
+- [update] REVISED: we actually will grab the entire expression, and pass it into an expr_tokenizer of some sort to handle it
+- ASSUMPTION: the file to be passed in is a syntactically valid file [REMOVED] Lexer.hpp::consume()
+- ASSUMPTION: BUFF_SIZE is enough to fit every valid TOKEN
+##### Note:
+- Lexer.hpp: might have issue's trying to free() a nullptr
+- Lexer.hpp: if we're parsing predefined keywords we should be hardcoding the size of the char's that we're looking through
 ##### Note (prio):
 1. create a separate project to test the parser
 2. copy & paste the parser code